-Eight PhD students from the University of Notre Dame will join the Eck Institute for Global Health’s 2020 graduate fellowship program.
-The program aims to support students across the University with an interest in topics that impact global health.
+Nine graduate students from the University of Notre Dame will participate in the Eck Institute for Global Health’s 2021-2022 graduate fellowship program.
+The program aims to support students across the University who have an interest in global health research.

-- Katherine Crank, new fellow and graduate student in the Department of Civil and Environmental Engineering and Earth Sciences (CEEES), for the study titled, “From theory to practice: Expanding the quantitative microbial risk assessment framework research progress.”
+- Katherine Crank, returning fellow and graduate student in the Department of Civil and Environmental Engineering and Earth Sciences, for the study titled, “From theory to practice: Expanding the quantitative microbial risk assessment framework.”

-- Kayla Hurd, returning fellow and graduate student in the Department of Anthropology, for the project called, “A biocultural investigation of insect eating and identity in Oaxaca, Mexico.”
+- Aurel Holzschuh, new fellow and graduate student in the Department of Biological Sciences, for the project called, “Understanding residual Plasmodium falciparum transmission in Zanzibar through genomics.”

-- Kathleen Nicholson, new fellow and graduate student in the Department of Biological Sciences, for the study, “Characterizing a putative secreted transporter component in the ESX-1 secretion system of Mycobacterium marinum.”
+- Kathleen Nicholson, returning fellow and graduate student in the Department of Biological Sciences, for research titled, “Characterizing a putative secreted transporter component in the ESX-1 secretion system of Mycobacterium marinum.”

-- Yuanyuan Qian, new fellow and graduate student in the Department of Chemistry and Biochemistry, for the project called, “Elucidation of mechanism of action for novel anti-clostridioides difficile antibacterials.”
+- Yuanyuan Qian, returning fellow and graduate student in the Department of Chemistry and Biochemistry, for the project called, “Elucidation of mechanism of action of anti-clostridioides difficile antibacterials.”

-- Sana Saiyed, new fellow and graduate student in the Department of Anthropology, for the project called, “Combining cultural perspectives, behavioral ecology, and stress physiology for a more holistic understanding of human-monkey interactions and health in India.”
+- Sana Saiyed, returning fellow and graduate student in the Department of Anthropology, for research titled, “Combining cultural perspectives, behavioral ecology, and stress physiology for a more holistic understanding of human-monkey interactions and health in India.”